 - 1st term

 - Academic Year:

-Introduces quality issues, including the extent to which customary care for specific health problems improves quality of life and reduces mortality, and quality assessment and assurance performed by caregivers, professional societies, government-sponsored professional review organizations, and government and other third party organizations who pay for care.
-Provides a basis to judge the effectiveness of quality assessment and assurance activities and to begin to develop programs.
+Introduces quality issues, including quality assessment and assurance performed by researchers, health systems, professional societies, and government and other third party organizations who pay for care.
+Provides a basis to evaluate the effectiveness of quality assessment and assurance activities.
+Describes different approaches to quality improvement and evaluation.